aingram702/Don-t-Step-On-Snek/README.md

 # Dont-Step-On-Snek
-A janky python snake game meant to be played in PowerShell commandline.
+A janky snake game meant to be played in the PowerShell commandline.